happycoder0011/happycoder0011/README.md

 #### 🤔 I’m trying to turn my ideas into code
 #### 💬 Talk to me about React | Web Tech | cats and travelling or anything and everything ;)
 #### 🌱 I’m currently learning  Go and TypeScript
 #### ✨ I believe in the power of data.
-Curious about Data Science and ML algorithms.
+Love to read about ML algorithms and statistical methods.

 ## ✨ I love to build around: